 Child Custody Laws, Visitation, And Support In Nevada

-Joint Tenants: Should the couple purchase real estate and take upon themselves the ownership of said real estate as joint tenants, each party owns 50 percent of the property in question.
-Regardless of who made the downpayment or makes the payments.
-If both names are on the property, they own the property equally.
-Upon separation, the property will be equally divided between them.
-Should the property be owned as joint tenants with the rights of survivorship, if one party dies, the other party will inherit that party’s share of the property.
+If a couple purchases real estate as joint tenants, they each possess an equal 50 percent share of the property, regardless of who made the down payment or handled the ongoing payments.
+The ownership structure implies that both names are on the property deed, signifying equal ownership.
+In case of separation, the property will be divided equally between the two parties.
+If they hold the property as joint tenants with the rights of survivorship, the death of one party would lead to the other inheriting the deceased party’s share of the property.

 Putative Spouse Doctrine

-Putative spouse doctrine that of property division: In Williams vs. Williams, the couple had a ceremony wedding, they obtained the marriage certificate and they truly believed that they were legally husband and wife for 27 years.
+Putative spouse doctrine is that of property division: In Williams vs. Williams, the couple had a wedding ceremony.
+They obtained the marriage certificate and they truly believed that they had been legally husband and wife for 27 years.
 Upon their decision to divorce, they found out that Mrs. Williams hadn’t legally divorced her first husband at the time that they married.
 Thus, their marriage was never valid and the judge granted them an annulment.
-Thus, as they were in good faith married, the property that they had together accumulated during their putative marriage, was divided as if it were community property.
+Thus, as they were in good faith married, the property that they had together accumulated during their putative marriage was divided as if it were community property.

 The putative spouse doctrine, spousal support: Nevada Supreme Court will consider how other states divide and award spousal support.
 There is no award of spousal support should there be an absence of “bad faith, of fraud, or statutory authority”.

-For more information on how https://dwp-law.com/ can help you about Common Law Marriages: Uncommon Divorces, please contact us at (702) 474-0500, or visit us here:
+For more information on how https://dwp-law.com/ can help you with Common Law Marriages: Uncommon Divorces, please contact us at (702) 474-0500, or visit us here: